UKDRI/cluster-configuration/README.md

 We are using Nextflow version 24.10.0 which is installed in `/usr/local/bin`.

+### Add configuration files

+It copies the set of config files and parameters files for Nextflow in the directory specified, default is `/shared/data/nextflow`.

+It will also create a configuration files which can be copied in `.nextflow`.
+It will allow the use of `-profile` when running nextflow

 ### Install everyday software

 Currently we install the following list of software which can be expanded:

 - vim
 - screen

+### Install helper scripts

+These would be written in-house to help do stuff on the HPC, installed in `/usr/local/bin`.

+- addicp.sh: A script to copy data to the ADDI workbench.
+It creates an MD5 checksum file which is also copied in order to verify the files copied

 ### Add UK DRI users to the docker group